jquery/contribute.jquery.org/pages/wont-fix.md

 **For further reference**: [ #2721 ]( http://bugs.jquery.com/ticket/2721 )

-## SVG/XML/VML Bugs
+## SVG/XML/VML/Namespaced Elements Bugs

-We simply don't have the time to work on all the issues related to SVG/XML/VML documents and jQuery.
+We simply don't have the time to work on all the issues related to SVG/XML/VML documents, namespaced elements, and jQuery.
 If you wish to help out with this effort, help would be appreciated.

 **For further reference**: